ranfysvalle02/blog-drafts/llm-agg.md

 ### The Task: Uncover Hidden Opportunities

 Picture this: You're running a company with a standard financial services application.
 Your objective?
-To spot hidden opportunities in the market by scrutinizing all transaction data and identifying the top three stocks based on Return on Investment (ROI).
-By identifying which stocks are yielding the highest ROI, we can then delve into current events and market trends to uncover potential opportunities in the stocks that have historically delivered the best ROI, according to our transaction data.
+To spot hidden opportunities in the market by scrutinizing all transaction data and identifying the top three stocks based on net gain or loss.
+We can then delve into current events and market trends to uncover potential opportunities in the stocks that have historically shown the best net gain, according to our transaction data.

-ROI is a crucial metric used to gauge the profitability or efficiency of an investment.
-It's computed by dividing the net profit of an investment by its cost, typically expressed as a percentage.
-By determining which stocks are delivering the highest ROI, we can then delve into current events and market trends to uncover potential opportunities in the stocks that have historically shown the best ROI, according to our transaction data.
+Net gain or loss is a crucial metric used to gauge the profitability or efficiency of an investment.
+It's computed by subtracting the total buy value from the total sell value for each stock.

-In SQL, this would require multiple subqueries, temporary tables, and joins - a complex and potentially inefficient process, especially with large datasets.
-With application code, you would need to retrieve all the data first, calculate the ROI, and then perform the sorting, which could be resource-intensive.
+In a traditional SQL environment, achieving this would require multiple subqueries, temporary tables, and joins - a complex and potentially inefficient process, especially when dealing with large datasets.
+If you were to use application code, you'd need to first retrieve all the data, calculate the net gain or loss, and then sort the results.
+This could be a resource-intensive task, demanding significant computational power and time.

 Navigating these complexities can be made more efficient by harnessing the power of MongoDB's Aggregation Framework, combined with the intelligent capabilities of AI technologies like CrewAI and Large Language Models (LLMs).
 This potent combination not only streamlines the process but also uncovers deeper insights from our data.